What is this subject about?

 What will I study in the first year?

-In the first year you will study topics focusing on The Environment, Education, the Workplace, Music, Media, and Festivals and Traditions.
+In the first year you will study topics focusing on The Environment, Education, the Workplace, Music, Media, Festivals and Traditions.
 You will be given a wide variety of authentic materials including film, music, interactive online activities, language laboratory activities and the opportunity to participate in a cultural visit.

 What will I study in the second year?